bluerobotics/bluerobotics.github.io/spool/index.md

 ## 3D Model

-All 3D models are provided in zip archives containing the follow file types:
+All 3D models are available on GrabCAD in the following file types:

 - SolidWorks Part (.sldprt)
 - IGES (.igs)